Jerry Adair: College

-Adair was born in Sand Springs, Oklahoma, and graduated from Charles Page High School.
-He played college baseball and basketball (under Hank Iba) at Oklahoma State University.
 Adair also played one year in a work/play program for the McPherson (Kansas) BJs in the Ban Johnson League.
-That year McPherson went to the National Ban Johnson League tournament finals played in Wichita.
+That year, McPherson went to the National Ban Johnson League tournament finals played in Wichita.
 He pitched many games as well as playing the infield.
+In one game, while being scouted by coach Greene, he was called on to pitch in relief with a 1-0 lead in the bottom of the ninth inning, with the bases loaded and no outs.
+Adair struck out the next three batters.